Finding The Best 12 Channel Mixer For Your Church

 The Soundcraft EPM12 audio mixer offers the best combination of features discussed.
 It includes two auxiliary outputs, multi-band equalizers, and quality construction.
 The solid frame can withstand moderate impact with no risk of damage to the board.

 The EPM12 also uses quality microphone preamps.
 The GB30 amplifiers offer low-noise pickup.
-If you are using quality mics, you should get clear, smooth sound.
+If you are using quality mics, you should get a clear, smooth sound.
 The mixer also offers 48-volt phantom power for use with condenser microphones.

 The overall design of the audio mixer is another reason to consider getting the EPM12.
 Everything from the layout of the board to the circuitry help to make this a top choice for musicians, churches, and even schools that require a quality soundboard.